 THE FIX: Pick one that you can implement this week and try it on for size.
 We all know that habits take a while to form.
 When you change your behavior you have to rewire how your brain reacts to your activity.
 That will take time to overwrite.
 Pick one of the items above, and work on that until it becomes natural.
 Onboarding an intern or a VA takes time.
 Sorting out and selecting your 30 piece wardrobe takes time.
 Staying on the phone with a cable provider while they convince you to stay takes time, and patience.
 Remember the elephant?
 One bite at a time.*

 Implement just one of these techniques into your routine over the next 6 months and add an extra hour to your day- 7 hours to your week – 161 hours to the rest of your year.
 It’s like getting a month 13 to finish your goals.
 And isn’t that the magic bullet we all want?
 More time?
 Comment below on which number you’re going to take for a spin.
-And don’t forget to download the guide on time blocking!
-It will help you plan for when you can make your NOT TO DO changes.

 *NO elephants were harmed in the writing of this article.